 Although we have recently made great strides in understanding how human sociality evolved in the context of small groups integrated by face-to-face interactions, we still lack understanding of how humans became an ultrasocial species.
 We are unique in our ability to cooperate in huge groups (millions and more members) of genetically unrelated individuals.
 I believe this puzzle can be solved by applying the theory of multilevel selection.
 Briefly, human societies grew in size by making repeated transitions from lower-level groups to higher-level meta-groups (that is, groups of groups).
 Critical factors enabling such transitions were the selective force imposed by warfare and processes maintaining cultural variation between groups (and meta-groups).

-The second project investigates the mechanisms of long-term oscillations in population sizes of historical societies.
+The second project focuses on the 'inverse problem': what general mechanisms explain the collapse of historical empires.
+It turns out that such imperial (and, sometimes, civilizational) collapses generally occured during the waves of political instability that periodically affected agrarian societies.
+More generaly, I have been investigating the mechanisms of long-term oscillations in demographic, economic, social, and political structures of historical societies.
 It turns out that population dynamics are linked with cycles of internal warfare, as well as disease waves (including such pandemics as the Black Death).
-I am currently attempting to understand how these variables dynamically interact with each other, and how the system is affected by such exogenous factors as climate fluctuations.
+I am currently attempting to understand how these dynamic variables interact with each other, and how the system is affected by such exogenous factors as climate fluctuations.

 More details are on my Cliodynamics web page